mapattacker/datascience/supervised.rst

 Like Ridge Regression this also has a regularisation property.

 * Uses L1 regularisation, which *reduces sum of the absolute values of coefficients*, that change unimportant features (their regression coefficients) into 0
+* This is known as a sparse solution, or a kind of feature selection, since some variables were removed in the process
 * The influence of L1 is controlled by an alpha parameter.
 Default is 1.
 * High alpha means more regularisation and a simpler model.
 When alpha = 0, then it is a normal OLS regression.